RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 ![redpoint_logo](../chart/images/redpoint.png)
-# AI-Assisted Operations with MCP
+# Interaction Copilot

 [< Back to main README](../README.md)

 ## Overview

-RPI includes an [MCP (Model Context Protocol)](https://modelcontextprotocol.io) server that lets AI assistants help you configure, deploy, and troubleshoot your RPI installation.
-Ask questions in plain English and the assistant will validate your configuration, generate overrides files, explain settings, and diagnose issues.
+The **Interaction Copilot** is an AI-powered assistant that helps you configure, deploy, and troubleshoot your RPI installation.
+Built on the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), it connects to your AI assistant of choice and lets you work in plain English — validate configurations, generate overrides, explain settings, and diagnose issues.

 ## Prerequisites